rehabstudio/fe-skeleton/README.md

 # Front-end Skeleton

 ## Introduction
 The intention of this skeleton is to give a base platform for you to build your project on top of.

-All build tools are supplied through Node and uses Gulp as a task runner.
+All build tools are supplied through Node and use Gulp as a task runner.
 It is a collection of build tools, configuration files, folder structures and more.
 Below are some of the features provided:

 - Compile and prefix style sheets from SASS.
 - Bundle and uglify JavaScript source files into payloads.
-- Compile template files into JavaScript.
 - Lint source files to ensure standards and conformance.
 - Perform testing via a test runner and test suite.
 - Watch source files and trigger compilation as required.